geotrellis/geotrellis-server/README.md

 `LayerExtent` is joined by two other objects which organize evaluation strategies for different products:

-- LayerExtent
-Constructs functions that produce a `cats.data.Validated` instance containing a `Tile` (given an extent) or else `MamlError`s
+`LayerExtent`: Constructs functions that produce a `cats.data.Validated` instance containing a `Tile` (given an extent) or else `MamlError`s.
+Requires `ExtentReification` and `Encoder` evidence

-- LayerTms
-Constructs functions that produce a `cats.data.Validated` instance containing a `Tile` (given the tms Z, X, Y coordinates) or else `MamlError`s
+`LayerTms`: Constructs functions that produce a `cats.data.Validated` instance containing a `Tile` (given the tms Z, X, Y coordinates) or else `MamlError`s.
+Requires `TmsReification` and `Encoder` evidence

-- LayerHistogram
-Constructs functions that produce a `cats.data.Validated` instance containing a `Histogram` or else `MamlError`s
+`LayerHistogram`: Constructs functions that produce a `cats.data.Validated` instance containing a `Histogram` or else `MamlError`s.
+Requires `ExtentReification`, `Encoder`, and `HasRasterExtents` evidence

 Each of these objects is a response to distinct needs encountered when writing raster-based applications.
-Included are  several strategies for evaluating their products.
+Included in each object are methods which encode several strategies for evaluating their products.
 The strategies currently available are:
-- apply
-Takes: parameters, AST, and a MAML `Interpreter`
+`apply`: Takes parameters, a MAML AST, and a MAML `Interpreter` and evaluates accordingly

-- generateExpression
-Takes: parameters, a function which will generate an AST based on the parameters, and a MAML `Interpreter`
+`generateExpression`: parameters, a function which will generate an AST based on the parameters, and a MAML `Interpreter`

-- curried
-Takes: an AST and a MAML `Interpreter` (this method produces an intermediate, curried, function which expects a parameter map to evaluate)
+`curried`: Takes an AST and a MAML `Interpreter` (this method produces an intermediate, curried, function which expects a parameter map to evaluate)

-- identity
-Evaluates a proven source without any MAML evaluation (useful for quickly defining a static layer viewer or debugging implicit evidence behavior
+- `identity`: Evaluates a proven source without any MAML evaluation (useful for quickly defining a static layer viewer or debugging implicit evidence behavior

 ### Running an example